 Now, I know tons of people before me have made this recipe so I searched around to see what the going method was for this popular dish.

-In the end, I found that there actual are lots of different ways to make it, so I pulled together an amalgamation of my favorite steps – including skilleting, marinating and baking – and came up with my own method.
+In the end, I found that there actual are lots of different ways to make it, so I pulled together an amalgamation of my favorite steps – including skilleting, marinating and baking – and came up with my own method which you can find in the detailed recipe below.

 If you make my method, come over to Instagram and tag me with it so I can see!

-Simple Skillet BBG Jackfruit Pulled Pork Sandwiches + Jackfruit Explainer
+Vegan Barbecue Jackfruit Pulled Pork Sandwich + Jackfruit How-to

 - Heat olive oil in a skillet and saute until brown the chopped onion and garlic.